ga-wdi-exercises/checkpoint-00/readme.md

 What is Git, what problem does it solve?
 What is the difference between `git` and github?

 ```
-//Git is a verson control software that helps with keeping track of your project.
+//Git is a version control that helps with keeping track of your project.
 GitHub is the dropbox for git.

 ```